spell-music/csound-expression/tutorial/chapters/appendix/Overview.markdown

 schedUntil :: (Arg a, Sigs b) => (a -> SE b) -> Evt a -> Evt c -> b
 ~~~

-## Turncating/repeating the signal
+## Truncating/repeating the signal

 ~~~haskell
 takeSnd   :: Sigs a => Double -> a -> a
 repeatSnd :: Sigs a => D      -> a -> a
 ~~~

-With `takeSnd` we can turncate the signals to the given amount of seconds.
+With `takeSnd` we can truncate the signals to the given amount of seconds.
 We use only first `n`-seconds from the signals.
 The `repeatSnd` repeats
 the signal with the given period.